-- 1. The objective of these studies is to relate the incidence of a disease or condition with exposure to some agent (microbiological, chemical) or activity (lifestyle, behavior, product use, place of residence, etc.); - 2.
-The objective of these studies is to relate the incidence of a disease or condition with exposure to some agent (microbiological, chemical) or activity (lifestyle, behavior, product use, place of residence, etc.); - a.
-Epidemiological studies of chemical effects are normally applied to chronic exposures and maladies best classified as chronic toxicity as opposed to acute toxicity (see endpoints below) - 3.
-These studies are the most controversial because it is very difficult to control confounding factors (i.e., variables that may affect or influence the outcome of the results); - a.
+- 1. The objective of these studies is to relate the incidence of a disease or condition with exposure to some agent (microbiological, chemical) or activity (lifestyle, behavior, product use, place of residence, etc.); - a.
+Epidemiological studies of chemical effects are normally applied to chronic exposures and maladies best classified as chronic toxicity as opposed to acute toxicity (see endpoints below)

+- 2. These studies are the most controversial because it is very difficult to control confounding factors (i.e., variables that may affect or influence the outcome of the results); - a.
 Furthermore, epidemiological studies at best can make associations between exposure to an agent and an outcome, but this is quite distinct from concluding an agent caused an outcome - 1.
-Epidemiological studies rely heavily on regression analysis - 4.
+Epidemiological studies rely heavily on regression analysis - 3.
 Epidemiology grew out of the need to control infectious diseases, which have definable causes; furthermore, infectious diseases, which are essentially microbiological problems, can be directly tested using Koch's postulates, stated as follows: - a.
 The infectious agent (microbe) must be present in every case of a disease; - b.
 The microbe must be isolated from the disease and grown in pure culture; - c.
 The specific disease must be reproduced when a pure culture is inoculated into a healthy susceptible host; - d.
-The microbe must be recoverable again from the newly infected host. - 5.
-Unfortunately, for most chemical exposures, unless they are acute (as opposed to chronic), Koch's postulates are not applicable.

-- 6. Furthermore, in many chemical epidemiological studies that do not involve workers at a specific industry (or manufacturing site), exposure records are poor to nonexistent. - a.
-Often exposure is deduced from interviews of "what was used" or "next-of-kin" interviews.
+The microbe must be recoverable again from the newly infected host. - 4.
+Unfortunately, for most chemical exposures, unless they are acute (as opposed to chronic), Koch's postulates are not applicable. - 5.
+Furthermore, in many chemical epidemiological studies that do not involve workers at a specific industry (or manufacturing site), exposure records are poor to nonexistent. - a.
+Often exposure is deduced from interviews of "what was used" or "next-of-kin" interviews. - 6.
+One type of epidemiological study examines historical trends in some biological parameter.
+Presumably, some variable is changing over time that influences the parameter.
+These types of studies are known as "ecological" epidemiological studies wherein a group characteristic is studied independently of the study of disease incidence (or surrogate parameter for a disease). - a.
+A controversial epidemiological study has been the attempt to relate male sperm counts to modern development, and the associated conclusion that sperm counts (and putatively fertility) has dropped since prior to World War II (Figure 3). - 1.
+This study may be classified as ecological in that the group is any man in the archival record that has been tested for sperm quality (numbers, normal behavior).
+These measurements were taken independently of the time intervals over which synthetic chemical use is increasing. - 2.
+The hypothesis is that somehow all the synthetic chemicals humans are now exposed to have harmed normal endocrine physiology regulating reproduction.